heidivanparys/gp-ogc-api-features/spec/oapif-inspire-download.md

 | --- | --- |
 | A | The Web API SHALL contain a link to the licence of the data set in the `links` property of the response of the request to `/collections` (relation: `license`). |

-**NOTE** This is an enforcement of subrecommendation B of recommendation http://www.opengis.net/spec/ogcapi-features-1/1.0/rec/core/fc-md-license in [OAPIF].
+**NOTE** This is an enforcement of subrecommendation B of recommendation http://www.opengis.net/spec/ogcapi-features-1/1.0/rec/core/fc-md-license in [OGC API - Features - 1].

 **OUTSTANDING ISSUE**: Can we in INSPIRE have datasets where different licences would apply for different parts of a dataset?
 In other words, should the requirement enforce either subrecommendation A or B to be followed, and not just B?